markqvist/Reticulum/docs/source/understanding.rst

 In some cases, this might be 1200 baud packet radio links over VHF frequencies, in other cases it might be a microwave network using off-the-shelf radios.
-At the time of release of this document, the recommended setup for development and testing is using LoRa radio modules with an open source firmware (see the section :ref:`Reference System Setup<understanding-referencesystem>`), connected to a small computer like a Raspberry Pi.
-As an example, the default reference setup provides a channel capacity of 5.4 Kbps, and a usable direct node-to-node range of around 15 kilometers (extendable by using multiple hops).
+At the time of release of this document, the recommended setup for development and testing is using LoRa radio modules with an open source firmware (see the section :ref:`Reference Setup<understanding-referencesystem>`), connected to a small computer like a Raspberry Pi.
+As an example, the default reference setup provides a channel capacity of 3.1 Kbps, and a usable direct node-to-node range of around 15 kilometers (extendable by using multiple hops).

 .. _understanding-goals: